Warren Buffet’s $3 Billion Proposal To Uber Falls Apart

-Uber investors hoping to see an influx of cash into their company are likely to be disappointed after hearing that billionaire investor Warren Buffet’s $3 billon proposal to the transit company’s fell apart.
-New reports indicate that the famed investor, who’s one of the wealthiest men in history, offered the colossal deal to Uber Technologies Inc. earlier this year in an effort to protect some of his investments, though it’s unlikely to take shape now.
+Uber investors hoping to see an influx of cash into their company are likely to be disappointed after hearing that billionaire investor Warren Buffet’s $3 billon proposal to the ride share company fell apart.
+New reports indicate that the famed investor, who’s one of the wealthiest men in history, offered the colossal deal to Uber Technologies, Inc. earlier this year in an effort to protect some of his investments, though it’s unlikely to take shape now.

 After Uber and Buffet’s representatives failed to come to an agreement regarding the specifics of the deal, continuing Buffet’s tradition of generally shying away from large tech companies in his expansive investing portfolio.
 Buffet has made a name for himself making incredibly risky investments in ailing companies in the past, such as when collected nearly $10 billion in returns from crisis investing earlier this decade, per the Wall Street Journal, but it appears wholly unlikely he’ll be getting further involved with Uber.